ElectricRCAircraftGuy/eRCaGuy_hello_world/README.md

 1. MAJOR version when you make incompatible API changes,
 2. MINOR version when you add functionality in a backwards compatible manner, and
 3. PATCH version when you make backwards compatible bug fixes.

+**UPDATE 27 DEC 2020: CHANGELOG AND RELEASES NOT REALLY UP-TO-DATE ANYMORE.
+JUST USE THE LATEST MASTER BRANCH!**

 <a id="v030---2020-05-23"></a>
 ## [v0.3.0] - 2020-05-23